 Do you have a major surgery coming up?
 Compression socks may play an important role in how fast your body heals after your operation.
 Doctors often recommend post-surgery compression socks to boost patient recovery and prevent a complication called deep vein thrombosis, or DVT.
 In some cases, wearing compression socks after surgery makes a life-or-death difference in the outcome of the procedure.

 Why wear compression socks after surgery?
 How can something as simple as wearing knee high compression socks after surgery make such a big difference?
-How long to wear compression socks after surgery is complete?
+How long should you wear compression socks after surgery?

 There are at least seven different benefits of compression socks after surgery, although wearing post-surgery compression socks should include having an explicit conversation with your doctor first.
 Here are the major benefits of post-surgery compression socks: